curiousML/curiousml.github.io/README.md

 # Research

 My topics of interest are the following :
-- ML in Insurance & Finance
+- ML, primarily in Insurance, but also in Finance
 - ML Fairness, Interpretability and Privacy
-- NLP related topics, _examples_: ESG Reporting for Sustainable Finance, news and posts about infectious diseases, ...
+- NLP/LLM/GenAI related topics, _examples_: Insights in ESG Reporting for Sustainable Finance, Stduying news and posts about infectious diseases, ...
 - Semi-supervised learning & sampling methods